First Time Homebuyers

 - At least one Occupying Borrower has not owned a home in the past 3 years.
 LoanSafe report must reflect no prior Home Ownership in the past 3 years.
 URLA Part 4, Section 5a, must indicate “NO” ownership in the last 3 years.

-- At least one Occupying Borrower completes a Homebuyer Education Course and provides a copy of their Certificate to a Happy State Bank Mortgage Loan Originator prior to final underwriting approval.
+- At least one Occupying Borrower completes a Homebuyer Education Course and provides a copy of their Certificate or Course Completion Code to a Happy State Bank Mortgage Loan Originator prior to final underwriting approval.

 - Eligible Homebuyer Education Courses include HUD, FHLMC, FNMA or Happy State Bank, a division of Centennial Bank.